-A fun spin on the classic breakfast staple, this maca maple quinoa granola is packed with nutrients, high in fiber and protein, and is sweetened naturally with just a hint of maple syrup.
+A fun spin on the classic breakfast staple, this maca maple quinoa granola is packed with delicious ingredients, and is sweetened naturally with just a hint of maple syrup.

 It was a typical weekend for me, hanging out with friends, spending time with Trevi in the park and getting a little bit of work done.
 Quiet, relaxing, and just what I needed to recharge after a busy week last week.